North Central District Judge Stacy Louser will seek election in November to complete the final two years of the term she was appointed to in 2014.

 In her work as a partner in the Minot law firm of Louser and Zent, Louser focused on family and business law until she was appointed by the governor to her current position.
 As a sitting North Central District Judge, Louser serves on the Court Services Administrative Committee and the Joint Alternative Dispute Resolution Committee.
 She is a member of the American Judges Association and the National Association of Women’s Judges.
 Judge Louser was also selected by the National Judicial College to serve as one of 12 advisory committee members to revise training of newly elected or appointed judges.

-In the past year, Louser has served as a surrogate judge for the North Dakota Supreme Court on two separate occasions.
+In the past year, Louser has served as an assignment judge for the North Dakota Supreme Court on three separate occasions.
 Louser said she welcomes her duty to provide fair and balanced judicial decisions while defending the Constitution.
 “As a district judge, it is my obligation to render impartial decisions that follow the laws of North Dakota,” she said.
 “I look forward to continuing to serve the residents of this district.”

 The North Central Judicial District serves Burke, Mountrail, and Ward counties.
 The 2016 general election is scheduled for Nov.
 8.